 Farmers Did This All The Time?

-The farmer invested in debt by becoming the "bank" by receiving payments with interest.”
+The farmer invested in debt by becoming the "bank" and receiving payments with interest.”
 Sounds weird, unconventional, right?
 But, now that "debt" is also an "asset"?

 Debt Instrument (A Note) is "A Negotiable Asset"